 There were no active wounds at the time of the audit.
 Adequate dressing supplies were sighted in the treatment room.
 Wound management policies and procedures are in place.
-The clinical care manager reiterated that where wounds required additional specialist input, this will be initiated, and a wound nurse specialist consulted.
-The wound care plans assessments will be developed on the electronic system, and evaluations, with supporting photographs completed.
+The RNs reiterated that where wounds required additional specialist input, this will be initiated, and a wound nurse specialist consulted.
+The wound care plans assessments will be developed, and evaluations, with supporting photographs completed.
+The previous shortfall (NZS 8134:2008 criteria # 1.3.4.2) around completing comprehensive assessment of wounds when a wound is identified has been addressed.

 Each resident's care was being evaluated on each shift and reported in the progress notes by the care staff.
 Short-term care plans were developed for short-term problems or in the event of any significant change, with appropriate interventions formulated to guide staff.
 The plans were reviewed weekly or earlier if clinically indicated by the degree of risk noted during the assessment process.
 These were added to the long-term care plan if the condition did not resolve in three weeks.
-Any change in condition is reported to the clinical care manager and a registered nurse; this was evidenced in the records sampled.
+Any change in condition is reported to the owner/director (FM) or RN and this was evidenced in the records sampled.
 Interviews verified residents and EPOA/whānau/family are included and informed of all changes.